chromaticpipe/IndexedDB-File-Manager/README.md

 - Being able to see File Size and Last Modified Time

 And with a pretty good UI too
+> Also, this is a BrowserFS based Web Page

 ## To Change the SandBox Database Name
 This project unfortunately runs in a sandbox comprised of a separate database and objects, but you change the name of them by opening ```filemanager.js```, and searching for ```file_sandbox```, and replacing that string to whatever you want